 According to the old saying, first impressions last.
-But evidence shows that it’s actually last impressions that are more powerful.
+But evidence shows that it’s actually the last impressions that are more powerful.
 So your closing paragraph is a vital part of your cover letter structure.
-Here’s how to nail it.
+Here’s how to nail it:

-- Target yourself to the job.
-Use this opportunity to draw connections between your own skills and the job requirements in the advert.
-Which you can do by—
+- Target yourself to the job: Use this opportunity to draw connections between your own skills and the job requirements in the advert.

-- Making a promise.
-Offer to show the recruiter how you can make a saving or increase profits.
-Offer up a juicy titbit that’ll make them want to know more.
-Or alternatively—
+- Make a promise: Offer to show the recruiter how you can make a saving or increase profits.
+Provide a juicy titbit that’ll make them want to know more.

 - Choose a clear, professional font set to 11–12 pt.
 Good CV fonts are perfect for cover letters.